igregson/sp-sass/README.md

 ## SP-Sass

-A generic starting point for Sass that I often use when starting projects.
+A module starting point for Sass that I often use when starting projects.
 Essentially a home-grown Sass boilerplate, however basic it may be.

 ## Reasoning